freerasmea/freerasmea.github.io/_posts/2015-07-09-prosecution-files-brief-to-oppose-appeal.md

 ---
 published: true
+category: news
+excerpt: "Federal prosecutor Jonathan Tukel filed a brief with the U.S. Court of Appeals for the Sixth Circuit yesterday, opposing Rasmea Odeh’s call to overturn her conviction and sentencing on immigration charges."
 ---

 ## Prosecution tells appeals court: deny a full defense to Rasmea Odeh, victim of rape and torture